ECTA implements distributed leadership model

 "Applying the distributed leadership model allows many voices to claim ownership of a shared vision of project governance by doing their part to ensure the overall success of the initiative," says McCarthy.

-“Harnessing our diverse perspectives has enriched our strategies and made our planning more comprehensive and effective,” says Britt Williams.
+“Harnessing our collective perspectives has enriched our strategies and made our planning more comprehensive and effective,” says Britt Williams.
 “It gives everyone a voice and the power to lead, which will help us be a more motivated and cohesive team.”